Components of a Hearing Conservation Program

 - All personnel working in noise-hazardous areas must have hearing protection with them at all times and use them, when appropriate.

-- Available hearing protectors include preformed earplugs, noise muffs, handformed earplugs, non-linear earplugs, noise-attenuating helmets, Tactical Communications and Protective Systems (TCAPS) and custom earplugs when indicated (see ST 4-02.501 for additional information).
+- Available hearing protectors include preformed earplugs, noise muffs, handformed earplugs, non-linear earplugs, noise-attenuating helmets, Tactical Communications and Protective Systems (TCAPS) and custom earplugs when indicated (see DA Pam 40-501 for additional information, the ST 4-02.501 may be used for historical context only).

 - Preformed earplugs, once fitted, need to be rechecked annually for appropriate signs of deterioration.